markkukuismin/MDSD/Readme.md

 * `wi`: an array of dimension `(p, p, nlambda)`
 * `rholist`: vector of tuning parameter values

+NOTE!
+The tuning parameter values should be in descending order!

 Here the graphical lasso estimator is used,
 ```r
 nlambda <- 50